 Total project capital development and construction costs are estimated at \$250.6 million in today's dollars.
-The BCA Tool adjusted these costs to 2021 dollars and discounted them by 3.1%.
-The adjusted project development and construction cost amounts to \$216.4 million in discounted dollars (Bridge Tab Table 12 of the BCA Tool).
-Project construction is anticipated to start in 2025 and take three years with completion by early 2028.
-For simplicity, 2028 is assumed as the Project opening year and first year of Project-related benefits.
+The BCA Tool adjusted these costs to 2022 dollars and discounted them by 3.1%.
+The adjusted project development and construction cost amounts to \$214.2 million in discounted dollars (Bridge Tab Table 12 of the BCA Tool).
+Project construction is anticipated to start in early 2026 and take three years with completion by early 2029.
+For simplicity, 2026 is assumed as the first year of construction and 2029 is assumed as the Project opening year and first year of Project-related benefits.

-The Project will require maintenance during the 20-year operating period that is estimated at \$180,000 (Bridge Tab Table 17 of the BCA Tool).
+The Project will require maintenance during the 20-year operating period that is estimated at \$200,000 (Bridge Tab Table 17 of the BCA Tool).
 This consists of inspections on a 2-year frequency.
 No other maintenance is anticipated during the analysis period.